 Dawne S. Hickton has been a director since July 1, 2017.
 Ms. Hickton also serves as Chairperson of the Corporate Governance and Nominating Committee and a member of the Audit Committee of the Board.
-Ms. Hickton is the President and Founding Partner of Cumberland Highstreet Partners, Inc., an executive strategic consulting firm for manufacturing businesses.
-She is also a member of the boards of directors of Jacobs Engineering Group (NYSE: JEC) and Triumph Group, Inc. (NYSE: TGI).
+Ms. Hickton is an Executive Vice President and Chief Operating Officer of Jacobs, Critical Missions Solutions line of business (NYSE:J).
+Serving now in an advisory role, Ms. Hickton is a Founding Partner of Cumberland Highstreet Partners, Inc., an executive strategic consulting firm for manufacturing businesses.
 Ms. Hickton previously served as Vice Chairman, President and Chief Executive Officer of RTI International Metals, Inc. from 2007 until its sale to Alcoa Corporation in 2015.
-She is also a member of the board of the Federal Reserve Bank of Cleveland, the University of Pittsburgh board of trustees, the board of the International Titanium Association, where she founded Women in Titanium, and the board of the Smithsonian National Air & Space Museum.
-The Board believes that Ms. Hickton's leadership experience in specialty metals as well as her knowledge of Haynes' key markets are a benefit to Haynes.
+She is currently Chair of the board of the Federal Reserve Bank of Cleveland.
+In addition, she serves on the University of Pittsburgh board of trustees and the board of the Smithsonian National Air & Space Museum.
+The Board believes that Ms. Hickton's leadership experience in specialty metals as well as her knowledge of Haynes' key markets are benefits to Haynes.

 Michael L. Shor served as the Company's interim President and Chief Executive Officer from May 29, 2018 through August 31, 2018 and was elected as the Company's President and Chief Executive Officer effective September 1, 2018.
 Mr. Shor has been a director since August 1, 2012, and served as Chairman of the Board from February 2017 through August 2018.
 Mr. Shor retired as Executive Vice President-Advanced Metals Operations & Premium Alloys Operations of Carpenter Technology Corporation on July 1, 2011 after a thirty-year career with Carpenter Technology.
 At Carpenter, Mr. Shor held managerial positions in technology, marketing and operations before assuming full responsibility for the performance of Carpenter's operating divisions.
-From November 2016 through February 2017, Mr. Shor was a member of the board of AG&E Holdings Inc. (OTC-QB: AGNU), a leading parts distributor and service provider to the casino and gaming industry.
+From November 30, 2016 through February 1, 2018, Mr. Shor was a member of the board of AG&E Holdings Inc. (OTC-QB: AGNU), a leading parts distributor and service provider to the casino and gaming industry.
 The Board believes Mr. Shor's extensive management experience, and specific specialty materials experience, provides valuable insight to lead the Company in its strategic direction, operational excellence and growth initiatives.